 First job: Working on my grandfather’s farm in western Kansas

 Favorite TV show: Billions

 In 2015, Kirby Smart was appointed head football coach at the University of Georgia, his alma mater.
-He has claimed four SEC Eastern Division championships, one SEC title, and four bowl victories, and has led the Bulldogs to two appearances in national championship games—winning the 2021 national title by defeating Alabama.
+At press time, he had claimed five SEC Eastern Division championships, two SEC titles, and five bowl victories, and had led the Bulldogs to two appearances in national championship games—winning the 2021 national title by defeating Alabama.
 Smart’s 2019 Bulldogs became the first team in Bulldogs history to win 11 or more games in three straight seasons.
 Previously, Smart was a defensive coordinator at the University of Alabama, and has coached at Valdosta State University, Florida State University, and Louisiana State University.
 The son of a high school football coach, Smart played defensive back during his college career.

 Education: University of Georgia, Florida State University (MS)

 Alex Urban became the executive director of the PGA’s Tour Championship in 2022.
 Formerly, he had served as general manager and executive director of the Sentry Tournament of Champions in Kapalua, Maui, Hawaii, and was instrumental in Sentry Insurance’s onboarding as the event’s new title sponsor and subsequent extension.
 A Tour employee since 2013, Urban previously held roles in the Corporate Partnerships and Communications departments.

 Education: Clemson University, University of Georgia (MA)